matiasto/ot-harjoitustyo/README.md

     ```bash
     poetry run invoke start
     ````
-5. During the first execution, the app will ask for your API key you accuired from step 1.
+5. During the first execution, the app will ask for API key accuired from step 1.
 ---
 ### Testing